JooelRinne/wildlifetrade/README.md

 ## 3. Data processing

-The data processing filters data entries from a data set that include keywords listed in a seperate file.
-Then it extracts information from the selected data entries
+The data processing finds matches from the scraped data to the keywords listed in the file "Data_processing/keywords.csv".
+Then it extracts information from the matching data entries.

 Steps
 1. Download spacy language model by running the command below in your terminal.
 Note that spacy must be installed before loading the model.